 3 October

-Originally all Presentation students attended school in the Convent.
-The Convent served as a nunnery, boarding house and school.
+Originally all Presentation students attended school in the Convent, which served as a nunnery, boarding house and school.
 In 1914 the first new purpose-built building on the site, constructed as a classroom for kindergarten, infants, junior and upper primary classes was erected on bushland facing Palmerston Street.
 School fees for day students rose from a sixpence to 1 shilling per week.

 1938